mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--api-proxy`

 A proxy host to use for all API connections.
-Example: `https://yourproxy:6000.`Read more about [how proxy requests work](https://github.com/request/request#proxies).
+Example: `https://yourproxy:6000`.
+Read more about [how proxy requests work](https://github.com/request/request#proxies).
 There is a separate section about [signing in a restricted environment](/documentation/develop/getting-started-with-web-ext/#restricted-environment) if the proxy approach doesn't work for you.

 Environment variable: `$WEB_EXT_API_PROXY`
 </section>